GRAPHSHAP: Explaining Identity-Aware Graph Classifiers Through the Language of Motifs

 As previously stated, our approach is rooted in the computation of Shapley values as in~\cite{lundberg2017unified}, with the key difference that the explanation space does not need to correspond to the features $F$ (the input space of $B$); conversely, we base our explanations on the arbitrarily defined set of motifs $\mathcal{M}$.
 Mapping this approach and Equation~\ref{eq:phi} to our setting, we obtain the single-motif explanation score:

 The overall structure of the Shapley formula is preserved, with $v(\cdot)$ being replaced by $B(\cdot)$, as the coalitional value is provided by querying the black-box on a masked $G_S$, i.e., the graph $G$ from which the motifs in $S$ are ``masked". $G_S$ is the graph-equivalent of the feature removal concept upon which the Shapley theory is based.
 In our setting we call this operation {\em motif masking} (discussed in detail in \S \ref{sec:motif_masking}).
 The subtraction operation is specular with respect to the original Shapley formulation because in our setting we are masking motifs rather than adding features: that is, if in standard Shapley the information about a feature $i$ is added by transitioning from $S$ to $S \cup \{i\}$, in our setting we obtain the same by transitioning from $G_{S \cup \{M_i\}}$ to $G_S$, by un-masking $M_i$.
 Figure~\ref{fig:overview} summarizes our framework: given a graph $G$, a black-box classifier $B$, and a set of motifs $\mathcal{M}$, \method provides a motifs-based explanation $ \gsfunc(G, B, \mathcal{M})$.
 The set of motifs $\mathcal{M}$ might be directly provided by the domain expert as hypotheses to be tested or, in the case a dataset of graphs defined over the same $\mathcal{V}$ is available, interesting motifs (e.g., frequent or discriminative) can be mined.
+We remark that the focus on motifs is an arbitrary choice, as we deem them to be a valuable and comprehensible explanation language; \method can also be applied as it is to investigate the importance of single edges and non-connected subgraphs.

 \DontPrintSemicolon